mtalexan/fleek-config/README.md

 ```shell
 sudo restorecon -R /nix
 ```
 **WARNING:** You may need to re-run this SELinux relabel command after every system update (esp. on OpenSUSE ostree distros).
+**WARNING:** After you run this, you will need to re-fix the SELinux context on the file pointed to by `/etc/systemd/system/non-nixos-gpu.service`

 ### New System